(zohl mi TRIP tan)

 Propranolol: May increase the serum concentration of ZOLMitriptan.
 Monitor therapy

 Serotonin Modulators: May enhance the adverse/toxic effect of other Serotonin Modulators.
 The development of serotonin syndrome may occur.
 Exceptions: Tedizolid.
-Consider therapy modification
+Monitor therapy

 >10%: Gastrointestinal: Unpleasant taste (nasal: adults: 17% to 21%; children & adolescents: 6% to 10%)